Kakoushias/test-mini-crm/README.md

 ## About
 Basic application to manage Clients and their transactions.
-Built with Laravel, Vue and TailwindCSS
+Built with Laravel, Vue and TailwindCSS.

 ## Build instructions